 Plastering NVQ Courses

-All you need to know about Plastering NVQ’s, Plastering CSCS Cards and how to get them.
+All you need to know about Plastering NVQ’s, External Rendering NVQ’s, Plastering/Rendering CSCS Cards and how to get them.

 If you need Plastering NVQ courses at Level 2 or Level 3, there are a number of routes you can take, depending on your experience.
-Plastering NVQ’s obtained on these courses will get you the Plastering CSCS Card.
+Plastering or Rendering NVQ’s obtained on these courses will get you the Blue Plastering or Rendering CSCS Card.
 You can count on SuperSkills to give you Free, Impartial advice at all times.
 Don’t forget, you are welcome to call us on 01845 527 445 to find out more at any time!

 A most important point to start with – NVQ’s (the letters stand for National Vocational Qualification) involve your work being assessed in the workplace.
 You cannot get your NVQ by just attending a training programme and you cannot just start getting assessed in a workplace until you have built up some experience.
 See why knowing this is important.